nasa/cumulus/docs/architecture.md

 #### Data persistence

-Cumulus entity state data is stored in a set of [PostgreSQL](https://www.postgresql.org/) compatible database, and is exported to an Elasticsearch instance for non-authoritative querying/state data for the API and other applications that require more complex queries.
+Cumulus entity state data is stored in a [PostgreSQL](https://www.postgresql.org/) compatible database, and is exported to an Elasticsearch instance for non-authoritative querying/state data for the API and other applications that require more complex queries.

 #### Data discovery